mimusa35/Playwright_JavaScript_Automation/README.md

 # Playwright_JavaScript_Automation
 A Playwright project for automating web application testing using JavaScript.
-Includes setup instructions, test examples, and execution commands for efficient browser-based automation.
+This repository includes setup instructions, example test scripts, and commands for executing automated browser-based tests efficiently.

 # Project Overview
-This repository provides a setup and example for testing web applications using Playwright with JavaScript.
-The project demonstrates how to install, set up, and write automated test scripts for verifying web pages.
+This repository demonstrates how to use Playwright with JavaScript for testing web applications.
+It provides a step-by-step guide to installation, setup, and writing tests, along with detailed execution commands.

 # Prerequisites
 1. **Node.js Environment**